-We continue to evolve our forecasting models as the ongoing COVID-19 pandemic unfolds but if our predictions are inaccurate and our results differ materially from our forecasts, we could make inappropriate financial decisions.
+We continue to evolve our forecasting models as necessary and appropriate but if our predictions are inaccurate and our results differ materially from our forecasts, we could make inappropriate financial decisions.
 Additionally, inaccuracies in our models could adversely impact our compliance with REIT asset tests, future profitability, stock price and/or stockholder confidence.